PureStorage-OpenConnect/pso-explorer-container/README.md

 - distributed as a Docker container hosted on the [Pure Storage® Quay.io repo](https://quay.io/repository/purestorage/pso-explorer).
 - installed using a Helm chart as described [here](https://github.com/PureStorage-OpenConnect/pso-explorer/blob/master/README.md).

-# Do you want to contribute?
+# How to get started?

 We are welcoming pull request (PR's) for further development of PSO Explorer.